Sound, Awareness, and the Search for the Lost Chord

 The music is handmade by and for human listening, using ear, body, eye, attention, feeling, and judgment together.
 Computers are used for recording and editing.
 Modern software may include automated features.
 The creative process remains human.

-No AI has been used to create PrimaSounds music.
-The instruments are electronic.
+The instruments are electronic and hand controlled.
 The editing is digital.
 The sound may be spatialized and technically complex.
 But the choices are human: what to play, what note to press, what note to change into, what sound form to use, what to keep, what to remove, when to rise, when to soften, when to stop, and when the piece finally feels complete.

 In the first three albums, Life Tuning, PrimaSounds, and Gate Keeper, I worked only with tones and sound colors derived from the PrimaSounds scale itself.
 No outside recordings or samples were used in those albums, in either the external-speaker or headphone versions.
 Many listeners find that hard to believe because the synthesizer sounds can seem organic, vocal, metallic, watery, crystalline, insect-like, bubbling, or otherworldly.
 Those effects came from shaping tones, wave interactions, timbre, resonance, modulation, filtering, and electronic sound color within the PrimaSounds scale itself.